-Kombucha is not alcoholic.
+Kombucha is not classified as an alcoholic beverage.
 Yeast consumes the sugars and releases carbon dioxide which gives Kombucha its natural fizz as well as ethanol (the alcoholic compound) as a by-product of fermentation.
 While some ethanol remains in solution, part of it becomes fuel for the bacteria which converts it to acetic acid.
-Our Kombucha contains no more than 1% ABV (alcohol by volume) and is considered to be non-inebriating / non-intoxicating / non-dizzying.
-Moreover, Kombucha is regarded for health not intoxication and is similar to other fermented foods like kimchi, sauerkraut, yogurt etc. The amount of alcohol present is very low i.e. <1% ABV and is naturally produced by the process of fermentation, meaning we don’t purposely mix or add alcohol in it.
+Our Kombucha contains no more than 0.5% ABV (alcohol by volume) and is considered to be non-inebriating / non-intoxicating / non-dizzying.
+Moreover, Kombucha is regarded for health not intoxication and is similar to other fermented foods like kimchi, sauerkraut, yogurt etc. The amount of alcohol present is very low i.e. <0.5% ABV and is naturally produced by the process of fermentation, meaning we don’t purposely mix or add alcohol in it.

 You can check online if Kombucha is safe, or otherwise this link below as well: